bastienwirtz/homer/docs/configuration.md

     url: "https://github.com/bastienwirtz/homer"

 # Services
-# First level array represent a group.
+# First level array represents a group.
 # Leave only a "items" key if not using group (group name, icon & tagstyle are optional, section separation will not be displayed).
 services:
   - name: "Application"